Evo Morales: Early cocalero activism: 1978–1983

+Following military service, Morales returned to his family, who had moved to Bolivia's eastern lowlands.
+Setting up home in the town of Villa 14 de Septiembre, El Chapare, the family cleared a plot of land in the forest to grow rice, fruit and later coca.
+The Morales family were part of a wider migration to the region, with many migrants hoping to grow coca, which was rising in price.
+A traditional medicinal and ritual substance in Andean culture, coca was also sold abroad as the key ingredient in cocaine.

-As part of the war on drugs, the United States government hoped to stem the cocaine trade by preventing the production of coca; they pressured the Bolivian government to eradicate it, sending troops to Bolivia to aid the operation.
-Bolivian troops would burn coca crops and, in many cases, beat up coca growers who challenged them.
-Angered by this, Morales returned to cocalero campaigning; like many of his comrades, he refused the US$2,500 compensation offered by the government for each acre of coca he eradicated.
-Deeply embedded in Bolivian culture, the campesinos had an ancestral relationship with coca and did not want to lose their most profitable means of subsistence.
-For them, it was an issue of national sovereignty, with the United States viewed as imperialists; activists regularly proclaimed "Long live coca!
+As part of their War on Drugs, the United States encouraged Bolivia's government to eradicate coca to prevent cocaine production.
+Bolivian soldiers burned coca crops and often beat coca growers who challenged them.
+A foundational event for Morales' politicisation occurred in 1981, when soldiers accused a campesino (coca grower) of cocaine trafficking and burned him to death.
+Morales opposed the government's efforts and refused the US$2,500 compensation that they offered for each acre of coca eradicated.
+The campesinos had an ancestral cultural relationship with coca, did not want to lose their most profitable means of subsistence, and framed the issue as one of national sovereignty; activists regularly proclaimed "Long live coca!
 Death to the Yankees!" ("Causachun coca!
 Wañuchun yanquis!").

+The El Chapare region remained special to Morales and he often referenced it in later speeches.
+Here, he learned to speak Quechua, founded a soccer team, and joined a cocalero (coca grower) trade union, being appointed local Secretary of Sports and becoming known for arranging soccer matches during meeting recesses.
+Becoming increasingly active in the union, from 1982 to 1983, Morales was general secretary of his local San Francisco syndicate; he temporarily retreated from union work following the 1983 death of his father.

 General Secretary of the Cocalero Union: 1984–1994

-From 1984 to 1985, Morales served as Secretary of Records for the movement, and in 1985 he became General Secretary of the August Second Headquarters.

-From 1984 to 1991, the sindicatos embarked on a series of protests against the forced eradication of coca by occupying local government offices, setting up roadblocks, going on hunger strike, and organizing mass marches and demonstrations.
-Morales was personally involved in this direct activism and in 1984 was present at a roadblock where 3 campesinos were killed.
-In 1988, Morales was elected to the position of Executive Secretary of the Federation of the Tropics.
-In 1989, he spoke at a one-year commemoratory event of the Villa Tunari massacre in which 11 coca farmers had been killed by agents of the Rural Area Mobile Patrol Unit (Unidad Móvil Policial para Áreas Rurales – UMOPAR).
-The following day, UMOPAR agents beat Morales up, leaving him in the mountains to die, but he was rescued by other union members.
-To combat this violence, Morales concluded that an armed cocalero militia could launch a guerrilla war against the government, but he soon chose to pursue an electoral path.
-In 1992, he made various international trips to champion the cocalero cause, speaking at a conference in Cuba, and also traveling to Canada, during which he learned of his mother's death.
+From 1984 to 1991, campesinos protested against the forced eradication of coca by marching, forming roadblocks, occupying local government offices, and conducting hunger strikes.
+Morales was involved in this activism and in 1984 was present at a roadblock where three campesinos were killed.
+From 1984 to 1985, Morales served as the union's Secretary of Records, in 1985 he became General Secretary of the August Second Headquarters, and in 1988 he was elected Executive Secretary of the Federation of the Tropics.
+In 1989, he spoke at a one-year commemoration of the Villa Tunari massacre, in which 11 coca farmers had been killed by the Rural Area Mobile Patrol Unit (Unidad Móvil Policial para Áreas Rurales – UMOPAR).
+The following day, UMOPAR agents beat Morales up.
+In 1992, Morales made international trips to champion the cocalero cause; while he was visiting Canada he learned of his mother's death.

-The Wiphala, flag of the Aymara.